meggrooms/World_Weather_Analysis/README.md

 <BR><BR>

 ### Planning the trip
-Our client prefers temperatures that range between 75-85°F. They want to see the sights but while being sure to get some beach time in.
+Our client prefers temperatures that range between 75-85°F. They want to see the sights while being sure to get some beach time in.
 This information helped me narrow the destinations further and ultimately the clients decided to visit Brazil.
 They will be renting a vehicle in the city of Pilar, visiting 3 cities, then returning to Pilar for their journey home.
 After browsing the heat map, they decided on which cities to visit. <BR>
 <img src="https://github.com/meggrooms/World_Weather_Analysis/blob/main/Figures/Heat_Map.png">

 <BR>